 If you want to hear back from your buyer, don't mention the fact that they haven't gotten back to you in a while.
 Start every sales follow-up interaction as if from scratch, and they'll be more inclined to reengage.

-I consider “closing” to be any interaction where a salesperson asks a prospect to commit to something -- whether big or little.
+I consider “closing to be any interaction where a salesperson asks a prospect to commit to something -- whether big or little.
 Some examples of closes include requesting that a prospect read a white paper, schedule a call, make an introduction, or provide information.
-Consistently asking for closes throughout the sales process is a crucial factor to sales follow-up success.
+Consistently asking for closes throughout the sales process is a crucial factor in sales follow-up success.

 Instead of sending a breakup email months after a prospect goes quiet, I suggest that salespeople strike up a conversation with someone else at the company soon after the silence starts.
 But how can a rep do this without coming off as sneaky?
 Glad you asked.